qPCR4vir/myNana/docs/Doxigen/Doxigen-source/02-Getting Started.md

 	}

 nana::gui::form_loader is a template functor class.
-It creates an object of the template parameter class. nana::gui::form_loader is useful when you create a form and don’t want to take care about the lifetime of the object.
+It creates an object of the template parameter class. nana::gui::form_loader is useful when you create a form and don't want to take care about the lifetime of the object.
 Continuing with the next example, we see a form is created when the button is being clicked.